Operator algebras for analytic varieties: The character space of

 \begin{proof} As $\cM_V$ is the multiplier algebra of a reproducing kernel Hilbert space on $V$, it is clear that for each $\lambda \in V$, the evaluation functional

 is a \wot-continuous character.

 On the other hand, the quotient map from the free semigroup algebra $\cL$ onto $\cM_V$ is weak-operator continuous.
 Thus, if $\rho$ is a \wot-continuous character of $\cM_V$, then it induces a \wot-continuous character on $\cL$ by composition.
 Therefore, using \cite[Theorem 2.3]{DavPitts2}, we find that $\rho$ must be equal to the evaluation functional $\rho_\lambda$ at some point $\lambda \in \mb{B}_d$.
 Moreover $\rho_\lambda$ annihilates $J_V$.
 By Proposition \ref{prop:zero_set}, the point $\lambda$ lies in $V$.
+Thus we have an identification of the \wot-continuous characters with $V$.